yarden-livnat/axisproj/README.md

 This package is a rewrite of the LLNL code described in

-"Exploring High-Dimensional Structure via Axis-Aligned Decomposition of Linear Projections Linear Axis-Aligned", J. J. Thiagarajan, S. Liu, K. N. Ramamurthy and P.-T. Bremer
+"Exploring High-Dimensional Structure via Axis-Aligned Decomposition of Linear Projections Linear Axis-Aligned", J. J. Thiagarajan, S. Liu, K. N. Ramamurthy and P.-T. Bremer, EuroVis 2018